The fraction and kinematics of broad absorption line quasars across cosmic time: Introduction

 At very high redshift ($z\gtrsim6$), the occurrence and properties of BAL quasar outflows are much less explored.
-The number of discovered BAL quasars has kept increasing with the growing number of quasars with spectroscopic observations of enough quality and enough spectral coverage to probe at least the most prominent BAL features.
+The number of discovered BAL quasars has kept increasing with the growing number of quasars with spectroscopic observations of sufficient quality to probe at least the most prominent BAL features.
 A first guess for a BAL quasar fraction as high as 50\% at $z\sim6$ had been previously suggested by \cite{Maiolino04}, based on a very small sample of eight quasars.
 A BAL fraction of 16-24 \% was later reported by \cite{Shen19,Schindler20,Yang21}, although the BAL identification was mostly based on visual inspection and/or limited spectral range and SNR of the quasar spectra.
-In \cite{Bischetti22}, we have recently performed the first systematic investigation of BAL outflows in 30 quasars at $5.8\le z\le 6.6$ from the X-shooter legacy survey of Quasars at the Reionisation epoch \citep[\href{https://xqr30.inaf.it/}{XQR-30}, ][]{Zhu21,Zhu22,Bosman22,Lai22,Chen22}.
-The XQR-30 survey has indeed provided homogenous, high-sensitivity spectroscopy of a representative sample of luminous quasars at $z\sim6$.
-About 40-47\% of XQR-30 quasars show BAL features associated with C IV, a fraction that is $\sim$2.4 times higher than what observed in $z\sim2-4$ quasars \citep{Bischetti22}.
+In \cite{Bischetti22}, we performed the first systematic investigation of BAL outflows in 30 quasars at $5.8\le z\le 6.6$ from the X-shooter legacy survey of Quasars at the Reionisation epoch \citep[\href{https://xqr30.inaf.it/}{XQR-30}, ][]{Zhu21,Zhu22,Bosman22,Lai22,Chen22}, finding that about 47\% of XQR-30 quasars show BAL features associated with C IV, a fraction that is $\sim$2.4 times higher than what observed in $z\sim2-4$ quasars.
 The majority of BAL outflows at $z\sim6$ also show extreme velocities of 20,000-50,000 km s$^{-1}$, rarely observed at lower redshift.
-These results indicate that BAL outflows in $z\sim6$ quasars inject on average large amounts of energy in their surroundings and may represent an important source of BH feedback at early epochs \citep{Bischetti22}.
-These findings also indicate that high-z ($z\sim6$) and low-z ($z\sim2-4.5$) quasars may be different in terms of BAL properties.
+These findings are indication of an evolution in BAL properties between $z\simeq2$ and $z\simeq6$ quasars.

 However, different factors such as $L_{\rm Bol}$ or $\lambda_{\rm Edd}$ are believed to affect the fraction of BAL quasars and their kinematics \citep[e.g.][]{Dai08, Allen11, Bruni19}.
 In this paper we investigate the BAL fraction and the BAL kinematics dependence on redshift and on quasar nuclear properties (\lbol, $\lambda_{\rm Edd}$), with the goal of identifying the main driver of the varying BAL properties.
-To this purpose, we measure the occurrence and kinematic properties of BAL outflows associated with the C IV ionic species in a sample of luminous quasars in the redshift range $z=2.1-6.6$ \citep{Bischetti22}, with matched selection criteria, and by adopting a homogeneous BAL identification analysis.
+To this purpose, we measure the occurrence and kinematic properties of BAL outflows associated with the C IV ionic species in a sample of luminous quasars in the redshift range $z=2.1-6.6$, with matched selection criteria, and by adopting a homogeneous BAL identification analysis.

 The paper is structured as follows.
 In Sect. \ref{sect:sample}, we describe the quasar sample, including quasar selection criteria (Sect. \ref{subsec:selection}).
 Section \ref{sect:ident} details the BAL identification analysis and compares it with previous approaches.
 The main results on the BAL fraction and on the BAL kinematics are presented in Sect. \ref{sec:balfrac} and Sect. \ref{sect:kine}, respectively.
 We discuss the cosmic evolution of the BAL properties and its implications for BH and galaxy evolution in Sect. \ref{sect:discussion}.
 A summary and the main conclusions are given in Sect. \ref{sec:conclusion}.
 Throughout this paper, we adopt a $\rm \Lambda CDM$ cosmology with $H_0=67.3$ km s$^{-1}$, $\rm\Omega_\Lambda=0.69$ and $\rm\Omega_M = 0.31$ \citep{Planck16}.